We may receive compensation when you click on links to products from our partners.

 You may face many rejections or non-replies throughout the application process.
 It is crucial not to be disheartened by this and to view it as a learning curve.
 It is good practice to thank an employer for their time and consideration as a sign of respect.
 Having an attitude like this could even work in your favor in the future.

 Also, be aware of what position you are applying to so you can adapt your tone accordingly.
 For instance, if it’s a creative role, demonstrating an innovative attitude in your cover letter may be received well.

 Understanding the industry you want to enter and at which level will help you approach jobs feeling prepared and qualified.
 It will also help determine appropriate jobs for your skillset and filter out jobs that applying for would prove unrealistic and unproductive.

-However, for dream jobs that seem out of reach, researching and acquiring the necessary skills and attributes of the role will help carve a path towards where you want to be.
-For example, a recent business graduate that wishes to become a chief marketing officer will have to climb the corporate ladder by being a team player, working hard, thinking ahead and networking effectively.
+However, for dream jobs that seem out of reach, researching and acquiring the necessary skills and attributes of the role will help carve a path toward where you want to be.
+For example, a recent business graduate that wishes to become a chief marketing officer will have to climb the corporate ladder by being a team player, working hard, thinking ahead, and networking effectively.